 When asked about college, Perteet said that her son visited Chicago State University.
 He indicated that he would rather go out of town.
 “You can’t do that,” she stated flatly.

 As Ondelee described the Quadriplegic hat he wants to design and rapped at the dinner table, he and his mother smiled and laughed together, brainstorming about how he can find time in a recording studio or set up some affordable digital recording equipment at home.

 After dinner was cleared, Perteet told her son he should do his exercises.
 His face went blank, as if a curtain had been pulled over the sparkling smile.
 He ignored her at first but then burst out, “You don’t know how much it hurts.”
 He was still sore from the treadmill two days earlier, and not just his legs but his abdominal muscles and shoulders, especially from holding up his paralyzed right arm.
 “That’s your muscles getting stronger.
 That’s how you’ll get to walk and use the restroom alone,” she encouraged.
 He shook his head slightly, not meeting her eyes.

 “You don’t understand,” he said.
 “It hurts everywhere, everyday.
 All the time.”

 Donations to the Determination Fund can be sent to PO Box 53598, Chicago IL 60653.

 This article is second in a series on youth violence.
-Read the introduction to the series, the third installment about the work of two community groups and the final installment about a grassroots organization that pairs young musicians with professional producers.
 Funding for this project was provided by The Chicago Community Trust via the Community Media Workshop, the Richard H. Driehaus Foundation, and the Mansfield Institute for Social Justice and Transformation.